-You will participate in tutorial sessions and our Professional Construction Employment and Skills Academy which has outstanding links with - and support from - numerous local construction companies including contractors, architects, building services, civil engineers and structural engineers.
+You will participate in tutorial sessions and join our Professional Construction Employment and Skills Academy which has outstanding links with - and support from - numerous local construction companies including contractors, architects, building services firms, civil engineers and structural engineers.

-For more information on the T Level please visit: https://www.gov.uk/government/publications/introduction-of-t-levels/introduction-of-t-levels
+For more information on the T Level, please visit https://www.gov.uk/government/publications/introduction-of-t-levels/introduction-of-t-levels

 You need to be highly motivated and demonstrate a keen personal interest in pursuing a professional construction role.
 Offers of a place on the course are dependent on your achieved qualifications and successful interview.
 You will need one of the following:

 Maths is a critical element of this programme and is embedded in many of the units taken.
-Those accepted on the course with the older grade C in Maths must be able to demonstrate higher grade C ability – an additional assessment of suitability will need to be taken.
+Those accepted on the course with the older grade (C) in Maths must be able to demonstrate higher grade C ability – an additional assessment of suitability will need to be taken.

-T Level courses will include the following compulsory elements:
+T Level courses will feature a technical qualification, which will include

 Year 2 – Specialist pathway

-Every T Level will include an industry placement with an employer focused on developing the practical and technical skills required for the occupation.
+Every T Level will include an industry placement with an employer, focused on developing the practical and technical skills required for the occupation.
 These will last a minimum of 315 hours (approximately 45 days) but can last longer.
 Employers can offer industry placements as a block, day release or a mix of these, and can discuss sharing part of the placement with another employer if necessary.